darenliang/mal-api/README.md

 # Python MAL API

-Welcome!
 Here is an unofficial MyAnimeList API in response to the MyAnimeList's API shutdown.

 Hold on, this API is in early stages and is unstable.